Schema Markup Audit

 Categorize your audit from the perspective of the current deployment and best practice recommendations.

 The current deployment should document errors, warnings and problems with incorrect Schema classification for the main entity of the pages.
+Google Search Console (GSC), Schema Markup Validator & Rich Results Testing Tool can provide those insights.
 Rich result issues are crucial to resolve ASAP to regain lost CTR potential.
 In most cases these are quick fixes that can be done with minimal resources.

 Best practices will look at your overall entity strategy sitewide.
 Clarifying the main Schema classes (entity), property types and their relationships.
 Rich result opportunities play a major role in the recommendations as it has a clear potential to increase ROI.